EmiLyGal/CAPACITY-report/README.md

 # CAPACITY report
-Creating report which will help CEOs to determine:
+Creating report with overview of main production data:
 - structure of production,
 - inefficiency,
 - its effect on the production lines

 Description:
+- expand an existing report with additional information;
+- firstly will be

+Results:
 -